|

 Servlets and CGI script.

-With Netbula JavaRPC, there are two ways to call RPC with HTTP protocol.
+With Netbula JRPC, there are two ways to call RPC with HTTP protocol.

 You can